 The reason I said it’s the best for hauling is meat is because of the extra 1200 cubic storage space you have for just meat.
 This way, you can take home your trophy meat comfortably on your back.

-This backpack has a waist belt as well, which will help you to carry the load.
+This backpack also has a waist belt, whi h will help you carry the load.
 On the waist belt you will find a holster where you can keep a second gun, which is a nice detail.

 But there is a significant problem that has been mentioned a few times on their feedback page, and that is the straps.
-Some users have experienced that the backpack straps cut into their shoulder because they are too thin.
+Some users have experienced the backpack straps cutting into their shoulder because they are too thin.

 If you are taking a full 3200 cubic backpack with badly designed straps it could result in a very uncomfortable walk.
 Though this is one of the most popular and highly rated backpacks out there, Istill recommend that you be prepared to make a custom padding for the shoulders if you experience the same issues others have.

-As you know, Eberlestock is a great manufacturer and famous for their quality.
+As you know, Eberlestock is a great manufacturer and famous for its quality.
 The M5 elk pack is proof of this.

 This is a backpack specially designed for elk hunting, which means it offers a lot of space for meat hauling.

-You have a whopping 3100 cubic inches to work with. so it doesn’t matter how big of an elk you shoot.
+You have a whopping 3100 cubic inches to work with. so it doesn’t matter how big of an elk you shot.
 The M5 has room for it.

-Unlike the ALPZ traverse, the M5 is very comfortable to wear.
+Unlike the ALPZ traverse, the M5 is very comfy and can wear.
 It has an aluminum frame, which gives you support and helps you to carry the heavy load.

-It also comes with a fold away scabbard where you can attach your gun, and it has a custom attachment system for bow users.
+It also comes with a fold away scabbard where you can attach your gun, and it has a custom attachment system for the bow you ers.

 Overall, it’s a great backpack that offers a lot of space and padded straps and a waist belt that help you to carry the load comfortably.
 Still, though this backpack has a lot of room, I think you would go short on space for a multi-day hunt, but it works great for a one day hunt.

 The backpack is on the shorter side.
 It gets its space because of the width, which means that for taller people this backpack can turn out be too small.
-If you think you will struggle with this, I recommend that you take a look at the Badlands 2200 (#1) and Alps Outdoorz (#2).
+If you think you will start with this, I recommend looking at the Badlands 2200 (#1) and Alps Outdoorz (#2).

-If you are a shorter guy like me, I believe this is one of the best hunting backpacks for elk hunting.
+If you an e a shorter guy like me, I believe this is one of the best hunting backpacks for elk hunting.
 What doesn’t make it a clear winner is the shorter length and the smaller side pockets, where more prominent rangefinders and equipment can’t fit.

 The Badlands Superday is a backpack designed for a one day hunt.
 It has 1950 cubic inches of space, which gives you plenty of room to bring your gear and other essentials.
 It’s designed with quiet materials and zippers to ensure you stay hidden throughout your hunt.